profoundinventions/php-houdini/index.md

 Having trouble with the plugin or feature requests?
 Send an email to `profoundinventions+houdini@gmail.com` and we'll help you sort it out.
-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.